navig8s/navig8/README.md

 ```

 ### Themization
-The interface is built using [PrimeVue UI-kit](https://www.primefaces.org/primevue/) that makes it possible to customize theme.
+The interface is built using [PrimeVue UI-kit](https://www.primefaces.org/primevue/) which makes it possible to customize a theme.

-It's possible to make color scheme more brand specific by setting it css variable in `frontend/light.css` file that is dedicated to CSS overwrites for the light theme (We assume that we will support dark theme as well in the nearest future).
+It's possible to make the color scheme more brand-specific by setting it CSS variable in `frontend/light.css` file that is dedicated to CSS overwrites for the light theme (We assume that we will support the dark theme as well in the nearest future).

-[There is](https://www.primefaces.org/primevue/colors) a description of color palettes that this UI-kit uses.
+[There is](https://www.primefaces.org/primevue/colors) a description of color palettes that this UI kit uses.

-The method of adding new scheme to the `light.css` file can be the same as for [custom logo](#custom-logo)
+The method of adding a new scheme to the `light.css` file can be the same as for [custom logo](#custom-logo)
 ```shell
 cat >> frontend/light.css <<- EOF
 :root {